another 100 acres

 A long wait

 Wow, I couldn’t believe our luck, I say our as Weston is a permission that an old school mate and myself share together.
 Like Weston at this point, we wouldn’t have access to these new fields until the end of the harvest, so now we had a few months of imagining what could be out in these new fields.
 The time eventually came when there was a gap between harvesting and seeding so we had the chance to go out for a few days before we had proper access at the end of summer.
-This gave us a tantalising taste of what could potentially be lurking under the earth.
+This gave us a tantalising taste of what could potentially be lurking beneath the earth.

 Between finding out about the permission and physically having the chance to get out there gave me plenty of time to do some research on the area.
 This brought to light some really interesting features which included a possible Roman farmstead and a large Iron Age enclosure.
 Having to wait a few months imagining what might be there was hard, and anyone who is as passionate about this hobby as I am will understand what I mean.

 Fig 1.
-A worn Roman Dupondius of an uncertain emperor dating to the period AD 1-250.
+A worn Roman dupondius of an uncertain emperor dating to the period AD 1-250.

 the first two days

 The first of two days out on this permission produced a couple of promising finds, both of them being Roman coins.
-The first was a very worn coin which has been described on the Portable Antiquities Scheme as follows… “A worn Roman copper-alloy Dupondius of an uncertain emperor dating to the period AD 1-250.
+The first was a very worn coin which has been described on the Portable Antiquities Scheme as follows… “A worn Roman copper-alloy dupondius of an uncertain emperor dating to the period AD 1-250.
 Unclear reverse depicting a standing figure, SC across fields.
-Mint of Rome” (Fig. 1).
-The second coin was a big improvement and it’s the third silver denarius that I have found on my detecting journey so far (Fig 2.).
+Mint of Rome” (Fig.1).
+The second coin was a big improvement and it’s the third silver denarius that I have found on my detecting journey so far (Figs.2a & b).
 This coin depicts Emperor Antonius Pius (AD 138-161), and even though his nose was missing and there was a few blemishes on the reverse it was a brilliant coin to find.
 On a slight tangent, I think back to when I was a kid in the eighties going to the local newsagent to buy a pack of Panini football stickers.
 I would carefully tear the wrapper in the hope of seeing a bit of silver that would indicate a team badge (also known as a shiny, those of a certain age would get this reference).
 It’s a bit like that with the Roman coins when me and my mate are on the permission together.
 On finding a Roman coin one of us would shout “Roman”, and the other would automatically reply “Sliver?”, and usually the answer would be “Nah, grot!”, but not on this occasion, this was a shiny!

-Fig 2.
-Obverse silver Roman denarius of Antoninus Pius (AD 138-161).
+Fig.2a Obverse silver Roman denarius of Antoninus Pius (AD 138-161).

-Fig 2.
-Revesre silver Roman denarius of Antoninus Pius (AD 138-161).
+Fig.2b Reverse silver Roman denarius of Antoninus Pius (AD 138-161).

 winter is coming

 After those two days it would be another month before we were back out on these fields, but at least this meant we had the whole permission over the autumn and winter months.
 The permission itself is effectively split in two by a small river, and when I say small, it’s now barely a stream.
 Many centuries ago It would have been more like a river and was probably navigable as the water table in this area would have been higher back then.
-This is probably why the two enclosures I could see on google earth were quite close to the river.
+This may explain why the two enclosures I could see on google earth were quite close to the river.
 Both enclosures were on the same side of the river and on the other side there was nothing really of note, and it was the same with the finds.
 Pretty much everything you see in the pictures accompanying this article were found on the side with the two enclosures.
 But all of the finds you see here were few and far between, it’s taken a lot of walking to find this lot, and we’re talking Lands End to John O’Groats kind of walking!

 detected before?